-Malcolm Hearn joined the Company in 1982 and expanded its Mail order Sales Service from a handful of books and LP records to today’s comprehensive list of media products.
-1987 saw the start of the company’s venture into Video production, with it’s first title called “Ballroom Lines”.
-We are still producing top quality dvds, our latest being called “The Irvine Legacy” featuring Oliver Wessel-Therhorn with William Pino & Alessandra Bucciarelli.
+Geoffrey’s son, Malcolm, joined the company in 1982 and expanded its Mail Order Sales Service from a handful of books and LP records to today’s comprehensive list of media products.
+Later, in 1987, the company ventured into video production, with its first title called “Ballroom Lines”.

-Keith Hoyle joined the company in 1994 and his first job was to increase the company’s market share of the shoe business, and so started the journey into shoes.
-In 1996 the Company purchased the liquidated stock of "DanceTogs" - a well known shoe and accessories business, and with this purchase came the Exhibition rights to sell these products at the prestigious Open British Championships in Blackpool.
+Keith Hoyle joined the company in 1994 and his first job was to take the first steps in our journey into dance shoes.
+In 1996, we purchased the liquidated stock of DanceTogs – a well-known shoe and accessories business, and with this purchase came the exhibition rights to sell these products at the prestigious British Open Championships in Blackpool.
 Later, in 1997, the company also purchased a jewellery business called Golden Girl and again their exhibition rights at the Blackpool Dance Festival too.

-In 1996 Geoffrey & Peggy sold their shares in the business to Malcolm and Keith, who became business partners.
-Geoffrey still continues to work with the company on a consultative basis, and has produced dvds for us on a freelance basis, and is the author of two best selling books on Advanced Techniques.
+Geoffrey and Peggy sold their shares to Malcolm and Keith, who became business partners in 1996.
+Geoffrey worked with the company as a consultant, and produced DVDs for us on a freelance basis.
+He also wrote three best-selling books on Advanced Techniques.

-The millennium saw a crucial turning point in DSI’s history: in 2000, we decided to start the dress making department we employed a designer & four machinists and we are pleased to say that the original four machinists are still with us, but the machining team now numbers twelve.
-With 23 staff in total making up the dress & tailoring departments.
+The millennium saw a crucial turning point in DSI’s history: in 2000, we decided to start our dress-making department.
+We employed a designer and four machinists – and we are pleased to say that of the original four machinists, three are still with us, but the team now numbers 12.
+Now, more than 25 staff in total make up the dress and tailoring departments.

-It was at this time that we also decided to change our business name from Hearn & Spencer Ltd. to DanceSport International Ltd., as this more accurately reflected the nature of the business at the time.
+It was at this time that we also decided to change our business name from Hearn & Spencer Ltd to DanceSport International Ltd as this more accurately reflected the nature of the business at the time.
 Later, of course, this was abbreviated to DSI.

-One of the most successful ventures to date was the introduction of our Juvenile & Junior range for Boy’s & Girl’s, and with this came a request to dress the British Teams for the Junior Blackpool Dance Festival.
+One of the most successful ventures to date was the introduction of our Juvenile and Junior range for boys and girls, and with this came a request to dress the British Teams for the Junior Blackpool Dance Festival.
 We’re still proud to dress the Juvenile team to this day.

-We are one of the few companies able to offer Ballroom & Latin dancers throughout the world a total service by Mail Order.
-We are also pleased to welcome many visitors to our Showroom in Croydon, where customers may browse at their leisure, listen to CD’s, view dvds and select shoes etc. from the stocks always available.
+We are one of the few companies able to offer Ballroom and Latin dancers throughout the world – a total service by mail order.
+We are also pleased to welcome many visitors to our showroom in Croydon, where customers may browse at their leisure, listen to CDs, view DVDs and select shoes and practice wear from the stocks always available.
 Please see “Visit our Showroom” for opening times.

 We look forward to being of service to you.